 About this Mixtape (Journal)

-Tracks (Articles): The Black Educology Mixtape accepts tracks that are between 3,000-5,000 words (inclusive of references) utilizing APA citation style.
+Tracks (Articles): The Black Educology Mixtape accepts tracks that are between 3,000-8,000 words (inclusive of references) utilizing APA citation style.
+We seek tracks that work toward collective action rooted in building, fighting, and dreaming in ways that disrupt, subvert, and destroy antiblackness in education.
 Diverse methodological and theoretical perspectives are encouraged.
 Authors collecting data must have an Institutional Review Board for the Protection of Human Subjects (IRBPHS) or other approval for the ethical collection of data.
 Authors must attest to honoring ethical standards to the ownership and creation of the work they present; this mixtape will not tolerate plagiarism in any form.

-Notes from the Studio/Community-Based Commentary (Notes from the Field): Notes or commentary can be up to 1,000-2,500 words (exclusive of references) and pertain to engaged projects, the process of co-creating alternative ways of being in relation that is nourishing and/or reflections from community engagement.Artwork: Artists whose craft addresses Black education and liberation are encouraged to declare images and zines that will be considered for the cover of each song (no longer called an “issue”) of the journal.
-Artists will be credited on the journal website.
-For consideration, please email your original image (no larger than 25MB) to Blackeducology@gmail.com.
+Notes from the Studio: Notes or commentary can be up to 1,000-2,500 words (exclusive of references) and pertain to engaged projects, Black liberatory practices, and abolitionism.Artwork: Artists whose craft addresses Black education and liberation are encouraged to submit images, art, and zines that raise important considerations on Black education.
+If selected, Artists will be credited on the journal website.

 To submit: Please email your original work to Blackeducology@gmail.com